Message from the founder

 I am a professional violinist, teacher, and founder of the Murphy Music Academy.

 With grandparents as professional musicians, it wasn’t that hard to imagine myself becoming a musician as well.
 I was exposed to classical music at a very early age, and by 12 I knew I wanted to pursue violin professionally.
-All went well during my high school years.
+All went swimmingly during my high school years.
 I played more and more challenging repertoire, won several competitions, and even performed solo with the Kansas City Symphony.
 Yet, upon arrival at music school, I ran into a developmental wall.

-I was in a practice room one day, having made a bet with another student to see who could stay practicing the longest.
+I was in a practice room one day, having made a bet with another student as to who could stay practicing the longest.
 However, after only 45 minutes, I realized I didn’t know what to do to make my music better.
 I knew it wasn’t good enough, but I had no idea what steps to take next.
-I wondered how many others might be in the scenario, and I determined at this moment I was going to do whatever it took to break down everything that a music a student needs.
-I tore through every aspect of violin technique, sometimes practicing 7-8 hours everyday so I could have such a thorough understanding of Why I was doing what I was doing, just so I could adequately teach it to someone else.
+I wondered how many others might be in the scenario, and I determined at this moment I was going to do whatever it took to thoroughly understand what a music student needs.
+I tore through every aspect of violin technique, sometimes practicing 7-8 hours everyday so I could have a thorough understanding of Why I was doing what I was doing, just so I could adequately teach it to someone else.
 I studied muscular anatomy, so I could understand the exact workings of the body while playing the violin.
 I studied psychology and neurology as well, so I could understand how people learn.
 It was that fateful moment in the practice room that gave me the drive and the passion to become not only a performer but a teacher, and to start my own school.

 The genesis of this school is the Murphy Music Academy, the best in violin instruction you will find anywhere in the Southeast Michigan area.